 About the FATC

 The Flyfishers at The Crossing (FATC) is a fellowship for men with a passion for fly fishing, helping them grow in their faith through community service, charity and brotherhood.
-We are a not-for-profit (501)(c)(3) organization based in the St. Louis, Missouri area.
+We are a not-for-profit (501)(c)(3) St. Louis, Missouri fly fishing organization promoting fly fishing and fellowship.

 The members of our fellowship are dedicated fly fishers.
 The “Flyfishers at The Crossing” fly fish not only in Missouri but throughout the United States.
 Our members have fished as far away as Alaska, New Zealand, throughout the Rocky and Smokey Mountain states and the great rivers of Missouri.
 Some of our group trips have included the San Juan River in New Mexico, Yellowstone National Park, South Platte, Arkansas, Gunnison, Colorado, Yampa, Frying Pan, Eagle, Roaring Fork and Taylor rivers in Colorado, the North Fork of the White river in southern Missouri, Lake Taneycomo in Branson, and many nearby trips to include Cardiac Hill, Montauk, Meramac river, Current river, Little Piney river, Eleven Point river and Bennett Spring.